khakhalin/notes/keywords/zettelkasten.md

 Clear 2019
 https://writingcooperative.com/zettelkasten-how-one-german-scholar-was-so-freakishly-productive-997e4e0ca125

 A good description of how zettelkasten works.
 The main idea is linking cards.
-So, to paraphrase, **the rules** seem to be:
+To paraphrase, **the rules** seem to be:
-1. Always add new stuff to the system.
-Don't take other notes, in other notebooks and places.
-Feed the Zettelkasten!
+1. Constantly add new material to the system.
+Don't take notes anywhere else, in other notebooks and places.
+Always feed the Zettelkasten!
 2. Don't be afraid to create new notes.
-Don't try to impose a pre-conceived rigid structure.
-Add new notes (nodes), and let the graph live.
+Don't try to impose a pre-conceived rigid structure on your notes.
+Just add new notes (nodes), and let the graph live.
 3. Always link new nodes to existing nodes.
-Don't leave them alone, integrate them into the system, by linking to stuff.
+Don't leave them hanging alone; integrate them into the system with links.
-4. Never just cite; always either comment liberally, or rephrase.
-Treat it as a conversatoin, ot shape it into an external memory.
+4. Never just cite stuff; always either comment liberally, or rephrase.
+Treat it as a conversatoin; shape it into an external memory.

 Some **asides and consequences**:
-* As an aside: tags are good, but limiting.
-Still it's probably a good idea to at least tag any new card.
+* Tags are good, but limiting.
+Still, at the very least, tag every card you create.
-* Aside to aside: at this point I don't know how to tag this one ;)
 * In Zettlr (as in paper card version) direct (outcoming links) are clearly visible, while incoming links are hidden.
-Still, unlike for paper notes, in Zettlr you can fetchc the name of this card, and put it in the search box.
+Still, unlike for paper notes, in Zettlr you can fetch the name of this card, and put it in the search box.
 You'll get all cards linking this card.
 * My current system of naming cards after papers (author-year-topic) is actually still not complete Zettelkasten, as it retains (and follows) the desire to keep control of card readability.
 The original system by Luhmann allowed him to let go of this fear of control, and just inject information into the system, relying on the power of links.

 # References about Luhmann